IStock

 By Charline Jao

-With the Tony Awards coming up next month, theatergoers are looking forward to see if their favorite shows will be noticed, while others are racing to get familiar with any Broadway shows they may have missed.
+With the Tony Awards coming up next month, theatergoers are looking forward to seeing if their favorite shows will be noticed, while others are racing to get familiar with any Broadway shows they may have missed.
 While theater hounds will tell you nothing beats the real thing—virtual reality and 360-degree video are helping to bring a new way to experience Broadway without entering the theater or shelling out rent money for tickets.

 Broadway shows are amazing experiences full of music, dancing, and acting.
-There's a magic to seeing these performances live, and with the trend of A-list celebrities headlining shows—current runs boast the likes of Josh Groban, Glenn Close, and Patti LuPone—Broadway is more alive than ever.
+There's magic to seeing these performances live, and with the trend of A-list celebrities headlining shows—current runs boast the likes of Josh Groban, Glenn Close, and Patti LuPone—Broadway is more alive than ever.

 A unifying experience for most New Yorkers, besides hating the subway, is the repeated disappointment of finding you didn't win Hamilton tickets in the daily lottery.
 That doesn't even touch on the feeling those who live outside of New York have when presented with morning talk show performances, cast recordings, and movie adaptations of big Broadway shows—but not the real thing.